-A public (including a State or other governmental agency) or private non-profit or forprofit organization that is located in the United States or its territories, is subject to U.S. laws, and assumes legal and financial accountability for awarded funds and for the performance of the grant-supported activities.
+A public (including a State or other governmental agency) or private non-profit or fordomestic organization profit organization that is located in the United States or its territories, is subject to U.S. laws, and assumes legal and financial accountability for awarded funds and for the research, university-sponsored research, teaching, administration, advising and other performance of the grant-supported activities.